StefanCaldararu/cs-framework/submissions/README.md

 ### Cleaning
 In this example, the conda environment is removed.
 This is not necessary, but good practice to provide a clean environment for other submissions
 > [!NOTE]
-> For more professional organizations, a completely new environment will likely be used, so this is unnecessary.
+> For more professional organizations, a completely new environment will likely be used, so cleaning is unnecessary.

 ## C Submission
 ### Building